Pet Parent's Day

 In honor of Pet Parent's Day, VPI will donate $5 to Deckers Dogs for every pet insurance quote generated (up to $10,000) through Memorial Day at www.petparentsday.com.
 Additionally, a variety of customizable Pet Parent's Day messages are also available here to send to fellow pet owners.
 Each message conveys a different tone (fun, warm, new pet) for dogs, cats, and other species.
 Senders will have the ability to choose an animated design and compose a personalized message to the recipient. .

 VPI will donate $5 to Deckers Dogs for every message sent.
-Deckers Dogs, founded by New York Jets wide receiver Eric Decker and his wife Jessie, unites shelter dogs with disabled veterans.
+Deckers Dogs, a partner of Freedom Service Dogs of America, founded by New York Jets wide receiver Eric Decker and his wife, country singer Jessie James Decker, which unites shelter dogs with disabled veterans.

 Customizable Pet Parent’s Day messages are available through Memorial Day.